 This level of responsiveness and feedback to people in power has changed how legislative business is done, and it means that individual voices are heard and are more important than ever.

 No matter what your particular animal interest may be, you can be a voice for animals in your community.
 It literally takes only moments to participate in the democratic process and to help facilitate important and meaningful change.
-Please join Voices for No More Homeless Pets and make your voice heard today.
+Please join the Best Friends Legislative Action Center and make your voice heard today.

 And when you receive an action alert from Best Friends or read a blog post with a call to action, please, please take that next step and make those few keyboard clicks that can mean the difference between the success or failure of an important piece of legislation.